BitcoinDesign/Guide/projects.md

 {% endfor %}
 </div>

-## Community collaborations
+## Collaborations

-Some projects we have a more formal [collaboration](https://github.com/BitcoinDesign/Meta/blob/master/Collaboration.md) with (see our [current collaborations](https://github.com/BitcoinDesign/Meta/projects/2)).
+For a full list, see our [collaboration board](https://github.com/BitcoinDesign/Meta/projects/2).

 <div class="project-grid">
 {% for item in page.collaborations %}